How Much Are Online MBA Programs? A Guide to the Cost of Business School

 Consulting Projects

-Almost all the pricey schools hook students up with client companies for consulting projects; few of the least costly provide this business “matchmaking” service.
-These consulting projects offer students the unique experience to complete proposals that can directly benefit an organization.
+Most pricey schools hook students up with client companies for consulting projects; few of the least costly provide this business “matchmaking” service.
+These consulting projects offer students the unique experience of completing proposals that can directly benefit an organization.

-Typically, faculty members with consulting experience oversee a team of students who work and interact with a corporate client.
-Students are expected to provide comprehensive, actionable plans that address the client’s needs.
-Consulting projects not only offer real-world work experience but can help students build a strong portfolio that can help secure lucrative career opportunities.
+Faculty members with consulting experience typically oversee a team of students who work and interact with a corporate client.
+Students must provide comprehensive, actionable plans addressing the client’s needs.
+Consulting projects offer real-world work experience and help students build a strong portfolio that can help secure lucrative career opportunities.

 Career Coaching

 Finding meaningful work after earning an MBA is critical.
-Students who have high career aspirations will benefit greatly from the career coaching services offered through many of the MBA programs.
-The type of services vary and can include something as basic as access to a career center to a more hands approach of an assigned mentor.
-All the high-end schools provide students one-on-one career coaching; only a few of the most affordable offer this feature.
+Students with high career aspirations will benefit greatly from the career coaching services offered through many MBA programs.
+The type of services vary and can include something as basic as access to a career center to a more hands-on approach of an assigned mentor.
+All the high-end schools provide students with one-on-one career coaching; only a few of the most affordable offer this feature.

 Some schools also rely on their successful alumni for career coaching services, so students interested in a particular field, such as sports marketing or health care, should see if their institution offers networking or mentorship opportunities.